talon-one/TalonOneJavaSdk/docs/ManagementApi.md

 <a name="removeLoyaltyPoints"></a>
 # **removeLoyaltyPoints**
-> removeLoyaltyPoints(programID, integrationID, body)
+> removeLoyaltyPoints(programID, integrationID, loyaltyPoints)

-Deduct points in a certain loyalty program for the specified customer
+Deduct points in a loyalty program for the specified customer

 ### Example
 ```java